artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw2/homework2.md

     ☐   ☐   ☐   ☒
     ```

-2. **[20 points]** Try to apply [Traveling Sales Person (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) algorithm to solve a search problem with multiple goals. ```tsp(G, start, goals) ``` function shown below calls the A star you implemented above and return the shortest path which visites all the goal nodes.
+2. **[20 points]** Try to apply [Traveling Sales Person (TSP)](https://en.wikipedia.org/wiki/Travelling_salesman_problem) algorithm to solve a search problem with multiple goals. ```tsp(G, start, goals) ``` function shown below calls the A star you implemented above and return the shortest path which visites all the goal nodes (note that your path should begin with the start node).
 You could use ```itertools``` to generate all the combinations of two target nodes and use A star to calculate the cost of each combination, then find the optimal order that has the shortest total cost.

     ```python
     def tsp(G, start, goals):